cchan/latticeboltzmann/README.md

 ### Notes on overclocking:
 Using MSI Afterburner, I can get a +200MHz core overclock on my 2070, yielding almost no performance boost.
 Overclocking the memory has much larger gains; +1100MHz overclock yields a nearly 20% performance boost.

+Run the UnifiedMemoryPerf CUDA sample to get a sense of when we start encountering errors.

 ## Future directions
 - [x] Implemented in python